FAccTRec/fatrec2018/cfp.md

 * **Fairness**: what might ‘fairness’ mean in the context of recommendation?
 How could a recommender be unfair, and how could we measure such unfairness?
 * **Accountability**: to whom, and under what standard, should a recommender system be accountable?
 How can or should it and its operators be held accountable?
 What harms should such accountability be designed to prevent?
 * **Transparency**: what is the value of transparency in recommendation, and how might it be achieved?
 How might it trade off with other important concerns?
+* **Compliance**: how the algorithm should be modified to adhere the laws or regulations, such as the EU GDPR or the [IEEE EAD](https://ethicsinaction.ieee.org/)? how to manage recommender systems to meet these laws or regulations?
 * **Safety**: how can a recommender system distorts users' opinions? what is required to be resilient to such a distortion?
 What is a proper treatment of private or sensitive information when making recommendation?

 ## Submission Types